Platform: Android & iOS

 I was tasked with designing the interface and developing a working app for both Android and iOS.
 I collaborated with my supervisor to define the user flow and hierarchy of information.

-To achieve these requirements I opted to use PhoneGap to increase the speed to market.
+To achieve these requirements we choose PhoneGap to increase the speed to market.
 To build out the SPA and UI, I used Jquery Mobile and Jquery UI.
 Since most users would be in rural locations, the team decided to have all of the data hardcoded into the app.
 This would increase the performance while also eliminating data loss from a poor network connection.